cure-lab/HybridRepair/README.md

 # HybridRepair

-This is the original PyTorch implementation of the work: HybridRepair
+This is an implementation of our paper "HybridRepair: Towards Annotation-Efficient Repair for Deep Learning Models", which will be presented in ISSTA'22.

 ## Abstract